AlchemyCMS/alchemy-guides/guides/customize_tinymce.md

 }
 ~~~

-this example, add the textcolor plugin.
+This example adds the textcolor plugin and adds its button to the toolbar.

 ## Setting a custom stylesheet